varnish/varnish-wiki/source/start/tut_varnish.rst

 Varnish has a command line interface (CLI) to control any varnish instance.
 - It can be used to reload VCL without restarting.
 - Start, stop cache process
-- Change configuration parameters withour restarting.
+- Change configuration parameters without restarting.
 - view upto date documentation for parameters etc.
 - it can implement a list of management commands in the `varnishadm`
 - `varnishadm` establishes a connection to the varnish deamon `varnishd`